 The dough can be made up to 3 days ahead.
 Keep refrigerated in an airtight container.
 Keep the pastries in airtight containers at room temperature.
 They will be fine for about one week.

 You can also freeze the formed unbaked balls.
-Place them on a tray, freeze until solid, then transfer to freezer bags or containers.
+Place them on a tray, freeze them until solid, then transfer them to freezer bags or containers.
 They can be frozen for up to 2 months.
 Bake from frozen and add a few minutes to the baking time.

 You can also freeze the dough without forming the balls first.
 Wrap well in plastic foil/cling film and place in a freezer container.

 The baked Spanish cookies can be frozen as well.
-Let cool completely, but don’t sprinkle them with powdered sugar.
+Let them cool completely, but don't sprinkle them with powdered sugar.
 Freeze for up to 6 weeks and only sprinkle with sugar after thawing them.

 More cookies from around the world